Greystones Farm in Millbury, MA integrated pest mgmt

 A few of my customers remember working on the farm when we had 40 acres of vegetables, plus the apples at Tainter Hill Farm.
 It is fun to "catch up", and I wish that I was young enough to offer summer jobs to another generation of kids, but I do it all alone and with family members now.
 Our operation is very small, now that I'm "retired".

-The farm was recently profiled in Farm and Ranch magazine, and the FEDCO co-op seed catalog mentions Todd's work with "Blacktail Mountain" watermelons.
+The farm was recently profiled in Farm and Ranch magazine, and the FEDCO co-op seed catalog mentions our work with "Blacktail Mountain" watermelons.

 RECYCLE WITH US!
 Thanks to the customers who bring us clean bags for corn.
 The best ones are the heavy duty bags from Price Rite or WalMart.
 We also take egg cartons that we give to egg producers.
 We also take plastic flower pots, and recycle the soil too.

-We are down to just a few sheep, and all lambs are spoken for.
+All lambs are spoken for.
 We are expanding the flock, but moving away from Easter lamb production.
 Using the Cornell STAR system, and lessons from the Pipestone school, we plan a year around lambing system, that should produce 50 lambs a year.
 We are still part of the Baaay State Blanket project.
-We don't sell the dried sheep manure that people are looking for, but Smith Country Cheese in Winchendon, Mass has good substitutes made from cow manure.
+We again have semi-composted sheep manure.
+You supply 5 gal buckets.
+The first one is $6, and additional buckets (up to 10 total) are $1 each, so 10 buckets will cost you $15.
+Cash or check only.